 But his photographs don’t only inspire conservationists the world over; they also inspire travellers.

 “If someone asked me, who has inspired me most to travel to Antarctica, I would say Paul Nicklen.
 Paul’s images of Antarctic and Arctic wildlife are stunning, and his stories of how he got the pictures are funny, scary, fascinating and very entertaining.”

 Paul will be a guest presenter on our Antarctic Peninsula, Falkland Islands and South Georgia voyage on the 17th November 2014.
-Right now we are offering 35% off a selected number of Superior cabins on this voyage.
 Contact us to book your spot on this incredible voyage.